jocelynjoel/alx-low_level_programming/0x02-functions_nested_loops/README.md

-task 4 checks for alphabetic character. task 5 prints the sign of a number. task 6 computes the absolute value of an integer.
+task 4 checks for alphabetic character. task 5 prints the sign of a number. task 6 computes the absolute value of an integer. task 7 prints the last digit of a number.